xalt/xalt/my_docs/source/030_installation.rst

 Depending on your installation and batch schedulers, you may need to edit site/xalt_site_pkg.py.

-XALT currently provides support for LSF, SGE, SLURM, and PBS hooks.
+XALT currently provides support for LSF, SGE, SLURM, and PBS queuing systems.

 ReverseMap & Libmap
 --------------------